 This table is organized by SR SSC in order to identify the capabilities of each SR SSC in preventing or mitigating each applicable LBE.
-These capabilities are used in Chapter 6 to support selection of special treatments.
-While SSCs are identified as SR for their role in mitigating DBEs and high consequence BDBEs, those SSCs may be used in the mitigation of other LBEs as well, and the table captures that information.
-The reliability and capability targets for SSCs address all LBEs, not just DBEs and high consequence BDBEs.
+These capabilities are used in Chapter 6 to support selection of special

 The LBE index numbers in the second column should be keyed to LBE indexes identified in Chapter 3 or alternatively spelled out.
 For each PRA Safety Function identified in the last column, the spelled-out function should be listed.